nicklalone/CIST_2500/05_Probability/README.md

 So here, we can say that flipping a coin has 2 outcomes, 1 of which we'll see each time.
 Tossing a die and its outcomes is dependent on the number of faces that die has.
 A raffle ticket is dependent on the number of tickets sold resulting in the likelihood yours is pulled out.
 For natural hazards, we have past-based data and so that can be used to determine the likelihood.
 For these last two, we might also have to think about things like fracking, climate change, la nina, el nino, water temperature, and then the paths of hurricanes, the epicenter of earthquakes, and more.
 So these last two have a lot of different confounding variables but still results in a likleihood or probability of occuring.

-To wit, we will think about experiments a little more.
-To do this, we're going to spend some time in some steps:
+To wit, we will think about experiments a little more and we're going to spend some time in thinking in logical steps:

-1. Gather sample spaces.
+1. Gather sample spaces. (think about what you're calculating the probability of)
-2. Tree Diagrams.
+2. Tree Diagrams. (draw it out)
-3.
+3. Write the sample space as a mathematical figure.

 ### Let's Gather Some Sample Spaces: